Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom

 \section{Introduction}

-The forthcoming fifth-generation cellular networks promise higher data rates than legacy systems.
-One of the techniques enabling increased data rates is the use of radio frequencies above 6 GHz, which are referred to as new radio frequency range 2 (NR FR2) in addition to the legacy NR FR1 referring to below-6 GHz radio frequencies (RF)~\cite{TR38810}.
-Antennas have always been an important part of radio links.
-Possible gains or losses attributed to antennas implemented on 5G mobile phone devices at FR2 have received less attention than at FR1, particularly under the influence of body tissue of mobile users.
-Despite seminal works of such studies~\cite{Halender16_AWPL, Syrytsin17_TAP, Zhao17_AWPL, Hejselbaek17_TAP, Zhao17_TAP, Hong17_TAP, Yu18_TAP, Haneda18_VTCS, Haneda18_EuCNC, Xu18_IEEEAccess, Raghavan19_ComMag, Raghavan19_TC, Hazmi19_EuCAP, Zhao19_IEEEAccess, Heino19_EuCAP, Cziezerski19_APC}, insights into robust antenna array configurations on a mobile phone at NR FR2 under practical operational conditions involving human body effects have not been sufficient to come up with clear design guidelines.
-When it comes to the empirical evaluation of manufactured antenna elements and arrays at NR FR2, available works are even fewer because of challenges in performing the necessary measurements.
-One of the major hinderances in performing a trustable empirical evaluation of antennas under the influence of the mobile phone user is the lack of a human body phantom.
-All works reporting an empirical evaluation of antenna radiation or radio-link characteristics with a mobile user~\cite{Syrytsin17_TAP, Zhao17_AWPL, Hejselbaek17_TAP, Zhao17_TAP, Zhao19_IEEEAccess, Raghavan19_ComMag} rely on real human subjects.
-It is heuristically known that measured antenna radiation characteristics with a real human subject are not repeatable.
+The fifth-generation cellular networks, which are rolled-out at the moment, promise higher data rates compared to the legacy systems.
+Using radio frequencies above 6 GHz is one of the new ways to achieve the promised higher data rates.
+These radio frequency bands are called new radio frequency range 2 (NR FR2) in addition to legacy below-6 GHz radio frequencies called NR FR1~\cite{TR38810}.
+Despite the increasing relevance of NR FR2, the effects of a human body on the gains and losses to the antennas have got relatively little attention at NR FR2.
+Despite the significant studies ~\cite{Halender16_AWPL, Syrytsin17_TAP, Zhao17_AWPL, Hejselbaek17_TAP, Zhao17_TAP, Hong17_TAP, Yu18_TAP, Haneda18_VTCS, Haneda18_EuCNC, Xu18_IEEEAccess, Syrytsin18_TAP, Raghavan19_ComMag, Raghavan19_TC, Hazmi19_EuCAP, Zhao19_IEEEAccess, Heino19_EuCAP, Cziezerski19_APC} that have given insights into robust mobile phone antenna array configurations at NR FR2 on a realistic environment involving human body effects, clear design guidelines for mobile antenna systems are still missing.

+When consider the empirical evaluation of manufactured antenna elements and arrays at NR FR2, the works are even fewer because of challenges in performing the necessary measurements.
+One of the major obstacles in performing an empirical evaluation of antennas under the influence of the mobile phone user is the lack of a human body phantoms.
+All works reporting empirical evaluation of antenna radiation or radio-link characteristics with a mobile user~\cite{Syrytsin17_TAP, Zhao17_AWPL, Hejselbaek17_TAP, Zhao17_TAP, Syrytsin18_IEEEAccess, Zhao19_IEEEAccess, Raghavan19_ComMag} use the real human subjects.
+It is known that measured antenna radiation characteristics with a real human subject are not repeatable.